writetome51/batch-loader/README.md

         // Tells `dataSource` what batch to fetch.

     batchContainer: { data: any[] }
-        // `batchContainer` is injected so it can be manipulated outside of this class.
+        // `batchContainer` is injected so it can also be manipulated outside of this class.
 )
 ```
 </details>